InsightSoftwareConsortium/GetYourBrainTogether/README.md

 #### What?

-The **Get Your Brain Straight** hackathons bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hands-on, collaborative event.
+The **Get Your Brain Together** hackathons bring together neuroimage data generators, image registration researchers, and neurodata compute infrastructure providers for a hands-on, collaborative event.
 This community collaboration aims to create reproducible, open source resources that enable